Compression Socks -The Good, the Bad, but Not the Ugly

 Scientific Evidence on Compliance

-In a research that was examining the efficacy of compression gear in treating venous ulcers, the stiffness index and friction index of compression socks were measured to quantify the level of distress exposed to the patient.
-The level of pain was quite significant.
-Among the recommendations given is the use of zipper compression socks to minimize slippage injuries which not only exacerbate the venous ulcers but also induce pain and necrosis.
+Research focusing on the efficacy of compression gear in treating venous ulcers measured the pain that patients felt while wearing them.
+The level was quite significant, largely due to incorrect application.
+The research recommended the use of zipper compression socks to minimize slippage injuries, which not only exacerbate venous ulcers, but can also induce greater pain and necrosis.

 The Bone of Contention with Compression Socks